Efficient photon sorter in a high-dimensional Hilbert space

 In 3-dimensions there are a maximum of four MUBs which we refer to here as $MUB_1$, $MUB_2$, $MUB_3$ and $MUB_4$.
 Each of these orthonormal bases contain three state vectors.
-If we identify $|a\rangle$, $|b\rangle$ and $|c\rangle$ as the orthonormal ket vectors of $MUB_1$, then the other nine qu$d$it states from the other three MUB bases are specific linear combinations of these (Table~\ref{table:1}).
+Therefore there are twelve quantum states at our disposal for QKD.
+If we identify $|a\rangle$, $|b\rangle$ and $|c\rangle$ as the orthonormal ket vectors of $MUB_1$, then the other nine qu$d$it states from the other three MUB bases are specific linear combinations of these (Table~1).

-For our application we can freely choose as our $MUB_1$ any three pure OAM states ($|a\rangle$, $|b\rangle$ and $|c\rangle$) corresponding to an angular momentum, $l_a=a\hbar$, $l_b=b\hbar$, and $l_c=c\hbar$ with integers $a$, $b$ and $c$ being the azimuthal quantum numbers.
-For the purpose of our calculations we can simplify our analysis and retain the physical content by quantizing in the space of linear momentum (k-QKD) rather than in angular momentum (OAM-QKD).
+For the purpose of this paper we can simplify our analysis and retain the physical content by quantizing in the space of linear momentum (LM-QKD) rather than in angular momentum (OAM-QKD).
+Furthermore, without loss of generality we can concentrate in this section on the physics of LM in only one transverse dimension.
 As a result we can freely choose as $MUB_1$ any three non co-linear planewaves.
-In this case, our three integer quantum numbers will be the number of waves of tilt of these planewaves with respect to the normal of the holographic emulsion of aperture $D$.
-These waves correspond to a transverse linear momentum $p^x_a = a \hbar k^x$, $p^x_b = b \hbar k^x$ and $p^x_c = c \hbar k^x$; respectively.
+In this case, our three integer quantum numbers will be the number of waves of tilt of these planewaves with respect to the normal of the holographic emulsion across an aperture of breadth $D$.
+Here we assume the hologram surface is in the $x$-$y$ plane.
+These waves correspond to a transverse linear momentum $p^x_a = a \hbar k_\perp$, $p^x_b = b \hbar k_\perp$ and $p^x_c = c \hbar k_\perp$; respectively.